Table of Contents

 It’s always best to find ways to dig yourself out of a hole rather than forming an even deeper ditch.
 Don’t pass false payments to your landlord, don’t hope it will solve itself, and don’t give up.
 As they always say - where there’s a will, there’s a way.

-Not being able to pay rent can be extremely stressful, but it's important that you remain calm and don't panic.
-Most of the time, your landlord will try and work with you if you can't pay your rent, as they would rather put you on a payment plan and get the money over time as opposed to getting nothing or having to go to court to evict you.
+Not being able to pay rent can be extremely stressful, but it's important that you remain calm and take proactive steps to mitigate the impact.
+Communicate with your landlord, seek financial assistance, explore additional income sources, and understand your legal rights to navigate this challenging time effectively.
+Most of the time, your landlord will try to work with you if you can't pay your rent, as they would rather put you on a payment plan and get the money over time than get nothing or have to go to court to evict you.

 What are my rights If I can’t pay rent?